pagopa/io-services-cms/.changeset/real-rivers-switch.md

 "io-services-cms-webapp": patch
 ---

-Handling apporval date and reason on ServiceLegacyReviewChecker
+Handling approval date and reason on ServiceLegacyReviewChecker